insightsengineering/presidio-cli/README.md

   List of [supported entities](https://microsoft.github.io/presidio/supported_entities/)
   - ignore - list of ignored files/folders based on pattern.
 It is recommended to ignore `Version Control` files, for example `.git`

-File require at least one parameter to be set.
+Note: a file requires at least one parameter to be set.

 An example of yaml configuration file content:
 ```yaml